AmarJ/Logo-Classifier/README.md

 ##

-I used a similar approach to designing my convolutional neural network that Matthew Earl did for his license plate recognition project.
-His approach is detailed [here](https://matthewearl.github.io/2016/05/06/cnn-anpr/).
+Kaptur uses machine learning for the task of detecting logos.
+I use a similar approach to what Matthew Earl uses for his license plate recognition project when designing my convolutional neural network.
+His approach can be found [here](https://matthewearl.github.io/2016/05/06/cnn-anpr/).

-I used a flickr data set to train the CNN on 27 different types of logos.
+I used a Flickr data set to train the CNN on 27 different types of logos.

 For now the only logos that Kaptur can identify are the following: Adidas, Apple, BMW, Citroen, Coca Cola, DHL, Fedex, Ferrari, Ford, Google, Heineken, HP, McDonalds, Mini, Nbc, Nike, Pepsi, Porsche, Puma, Red Bull, Sprite, Starbucks, Intel, Texaco, Unisef, Vodafone and Yahoo.